GET 30% OFF WHEN YOU ENTER PROMO CODE: SOOTHE30 | EXPIRES 6/22/18

-Your baby won’t sleep for long periods of time without you holding him.
-Maybe you have to nurse him to sleep each time or rock him for his naps.
-He’s already past the newborn stage, so you’re getting the feeling that his frequent wake ups aren’t because of hunger anymore.
-Instead, he’s grown used to certain sleep aids—and only those sleep aids—to fall asleep.
+Does your baby refuse to sleep for long periods of time without you holding him?
+Do you have to feed him to sleep or rock him for naps?
+Maybe you’re getting the feeling that his frequent wake ups aren’t because of hunger anymore, but that he’s grown used to certain sleep aids—and only those sleep aids—to fall asleep.

 In other words, your baby doesn’t know how to self soothe.

 I don’t have to tell you that sleep deprivation takes its toll on every parent.
 It’s simply not a sustainable, healthy way to live.

 Thankfully, you’re not stuck living this way.
 Nobody should be sleep deprived if they don’t have to be.
 In this guide, I’ll show you exactly how to teach your baby self soothing skills in a gentle and consistent way that will actually get you results (aka sleep!).

 You’ll learn the importance of starting with the right mindset, creating a conducive environment and routine to make it work, and down to the step-by-step sleep training process that will help your baby sleep 11-12 hours straight at night.

 Yes, it’s possible!
 How to Teach Your Baby to Self Soothe will show you how.